B2B SaaS

 Symptom

-Every month 6% of customers left.
-On cancellation, most picked “too expensive” — 58%.
-They cut the price twice and handed out discounts.
-Churn didn't budge, and revenue slid.
+6% of customers left every month.
+When cancelling, people most often picked "too expensive" — 58%.
+Prices were cut twice, discounts handed out.
+Churn didn't budge, and revenue fell.

 False hypothesis

-“We're too expensive.”
-It looked that way because of a survey with canned answers.
+"We're too expensive."
+That's how it looked from a survey with ready-made answer options.

 Goal